evanwill/_drafts/_notes/github-actions2.md

 [GitHub Actions](https://github.com/features/actions) are a fairly new feature of the platform that allows you to create / run workflow automation scripts in repositories.
 It functions similar to 3rd party continuous integration tools like [Travis CI](https://travis-ci.org/), but built directly into GitHub.
-It is currently being pushed pretty heavily, with the "Actions" tab added to every repository interface.
 Explore the [documentation](https://docs.github.com/en/actions) and [marketplace](https://github.com/marketplace?type=actions) to get the idea of what you can do.

 In my use case, I just want to **build a Jekyll site and deploy on GitHub Pages**.